Cost-Effective Conceptual Design Using Taxonomies: Experiments

 \subsection{Validating Queriability Function}

-In this set of experiments, we evaluate how accurately the queriability formula measures the amount by which a design improves the effectiveness of answering queries.
-We use three following algorithms in these experiments.

 {\bf Oracle:} Given a fixed budget, Oracle enumerates all feasible designs over the input taxonomy.
-For each design, it computes the average $p@3$ for all queries in the query workload over the data set annotated by the design.
-It then picks the design with maximum value of average $p@3$.
-Since oracle does not use any heuristic to predict the amount of improvement in $p@3$ by a design, we use it to evaluate the accuracy of other methods that predict the amount of improvement in $p@3$ achieved by a design.
-We must note that due to time limitation, some results of Oracle are omitted.
+Given an effectiveness metric, such as MRR, for each design, it computes the average the effectiveness metric for all queries in the query workload over the dataset annotated by the design.
+It then returns the design with maximum value of the average effectiveness metric. \ignore{ Since oracle does not use any heuristic to predict the amount of improvement in effectiveness by a design, we use it to evaluate the accuracy of other methods that predict the degree of improvement in effectiveness achieved by a design.
+Since each run of Oracle tests all possible designs over a taxonomy and runs all queries in the query workload per design, it may take several days to finish each run of Oracle over a taxonomy.
+Hence, we run Oracle only for the value of $p@3$. }

-{\bf Popularity Maximization ({\it PM}):} Following the traditional approach toward conceptual design for databases, one may select concepts in a design that are {\it more important} for users \cite{DBBook}.
-Hence, we implement an algorithm, called {\em PM}, that given a budget enumerates all feasible designs, such as $\mS$, in a taxonomy and selects the one with the maximum value of
+{\bf Popularity Maximization ({\it PM}):} Following the traditional approach towards conceptual design for databases, one may select concepts in a design that are {\it more important} for users \cite{DBBook}.
+Hence, we implement an algorithm, called {\em PM}, that enumerates all feasible designs, such as $\mS$, in a taxonomy and returns the one with the maximum value of $\sum_{p \in \part(\mS)} \sum_{C \in p}$ $u(C)\pr(p)$.
 This design contains the concepts that are more frequently queried by users and also annotated more accurately.

 {\bf Queriability Maximization ({\it QM}):} QM enumerates all feasible designs over the input taxonomy and returns the one with the maximum queriability as computed in Section~\ref{sec:design-queriability}.

 Because we would like to explore how accurately PM and QM predict the amount of improvement in the effectiveness of answering queries by a design, we assume that these algorithms have complete information about the popularities and frequencies of concepts.
-As these algorithms enumerate all feasible designs, it is not possible to run them over large taxonomies.
-Hence, we run these algorithms over small taxonomies, namely T1, T2, and T3.
-Further, Oracle has to enumerate all feasible designs per each query in the query workload per each feasible design.
-Because each result for an algorithm using random cost model is the average of 20 different runs of the algorithm, it takes extremely long time to run oracle for this cost model.
-Thus, we run and report the results of oracle only for uniform cost model.
+Since Oracle, PM and QM algorithms enumerate all feasible designs, it is not possible to run them over large taxonomies.
+Hence, we run these algorithms over small taxonomies, i.e. T1, T2 and T3.